juji-io/datalevin/doc/transact.md

 Setting these flags improves write speed signficantly, users can then manually call `sync` function at appropriate time to force flusing to disk in application code.
-Timely backups may also migigate some potential data loss.
+Timely backups may also mitigate some potential data loss.
 Combining these techniques may achieve desirable write speed and durability trade-off.

 ## Explicit Synchronous Transaction